-supported employment job development and placement benchmark;
+supported employment job development and placement benchmark; and

-two job retention benchmarks; and

 any relevant premiums.

 …

 18.5 Supported Employment Job Development and Placement Benchmark

 …

 18.5.2 Supported Employment Job Development and Placement Benchmark Process and Procedure

 During the job development and placement benchmark process, the SE specialist contacts employers that may have job opportunities for the customer that are consistent with the SE Plan.
 The SE specialist contacts employers that are within the customer’s preferred geographic region, including businesses known to the customer and his or her circle of support, previous employers, and networking communities.
 The SE specialist conducts job preparation activities with the customer, such as interview preparation, application completion, and résumé development.